caleblstone/space1026/README.md

 All images and artwork are copyright their respective owners and were originally posted on social media, platforms or websites by or for Space 1026. <a href="mailto:leetusman@gmail.com">Get in touch</a> to have an image removed.

 Experimental Archive Space is built with open source software.
 Source code on [GitHub](https://github.com/caleblstone/space1026).
+See [RESOURCES](RESOURCES.md) for more information on the following.

 [Bindery.js](https://evanbrooks.info/bindery/) by Evan Brooks